solliancenet/tech-immersion-data-ai/day1-exp2/README.md

 A few minutes ago, you published your Azure Function App from Visual Studio.
 This Function App contains a single function, `CarEventProcessor`.
 We will take a look at the published function in this task.

+You will notice that the Function App is now set to read-only.
+This is because you published a generated function.json file from Visual Studio.
+Function Apps adds this protection when you publish so you do not accidentally overwrite the function.json file or related files through the UI.

 1. Navigate to the [Azure portal](https://portal.azure.com).

 2. Select **Resource groups** from the left-hand menu.
 Then select the resource group named **tech-immersion-YOUR_UNIQUE_IDENTIFIER**.